anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 # Background

-The Registration Data Access Protocol (RDAP) defines a uniform means to access data from Internet operations registries, specifically Domain Name Registries (DNRs) and Internet Number Resource Registries (INRRs).
-The queries for DNRs and INRRs are defined in [@!RFC9082] and the responses for DNRs and INRRs are defined in [@!RFC9083].
+The Registration Data Access Protocol (RDAP) defines a uniform means to access data from Internet operations registries, specifically Domain Name Registries (DNRs), Regional Internet Registries (RIRs), and other registries serving Internet Number Resources (INRs).
+The queries for DNRs and RIRs are defined in [@!RFC9082] and the responses for DNRs and RIRs are defined in [@!RFC9083].

 RDAP contains a means to define extensions for queries not found in [@!RFC9082] and responses not found in [@!RFC9083].
 RDAP extensions are also described in [@!RFC7480].